jkillingsworth/jkillingsworth.com/_posts/2020-12-12-equality-constraints-and-lagrange-multipliers.md

     \end{document}
 {% endlatex %}

 The critical points of the Lagrangian function may occur at saddle points instead of at minimums or maximums.
-There are some root finding methods that can solve this type of problem directly without having to use a cost function.
+Some root-finding methods can solve this type of problem directly without having to use a cost function.
 With the numerics library I am using, I was able to apply Broyden's method to solve the coin toss problem based on the gradient of the Lagrangian function, without having to use a cost function.

 {% accompanying_src_link %}